SmingHub/Sming/docs/source/contribute/documentation.rst

 You should use the available annotations to make browsing the documentation easier.
 Using the `Sphinx roles <https://www.sphinx-doc.org/en/master/usage/restructuredtext/roles.html>` will insert hyper links to the corresponding definitions.
-Additional roles are provided specifically for the Sming documentation - see `link-roles`_ below.
+Additional roles are provided specifically for the Sming documentation - see `link_roles`_ below.

 Code blocks
 -----------